Orientalent/guidelines/vacation.md

 # Vacation

+The Swedish vacation system is a bit complicated.

-## Types
+## Definitions

-There're two types of vacation days: Paid and unpaid.
-* Paid vacation: 25 days per year by default.
-(Excl. public holidays and weekends)
+* Period: The vacations counting period is one entire year from April 1st to March 31st next year.
+* Earned days: You will earn 25/12 days per month, i.e. 25 days per period.
+The days earned from ongoing period can be taken from next period rather than ongoing period.
+* Remaining (Paid) days: They are the earned days from last period, which can be taken during current period.
+And it's usually displayed as Paid days in the payslip.
+And you can save up to 5 days to the next period if you want.
+* Saved days: They are the remaining days from the former periods which are not consumed yet.
+* Advance days: Since the days you earned in the first period cannot be used during ongoing period, however, we still need to provide the possibility for everyone to take vacations.
+Therefore, you can still take vacations as borrowed days in advance (25 days by default).
-* Unpaid vacation: Unpaid vacation can be negotiated with the company if the paid vacations are not sufficient due to any reason.
+* Unpaid days: Additionally, unpaid vacation days can be negotiated with the company if the vacations above are not sufficient due to any reason.

-## Overview
+When taking Earned/Remaining/Saved vacation days, the payment will be higher than normal working days.
+When taking borrowed Advance vacation days, the payment will be the same as normal working days.

-Generally speaking, everyone is entitled to 25 days' paid vacation per year.
-In other words, 25/12 days per month.
-The vacation days during the first year are considered as loan, which will be canceled after 4 years in service.
+The Advance days are considered as a one-time loan, which will be canceled after 4 years in service.
+If you terminate from the company earlier, the "loan" will be paid back according to the accounting calcuation.

-Everyone can save 5 vacation days each year.
-The rest days will be automatically paid out as compensation.
+You will get paid if you have unused Earned/Remaining/Saved vacation days left when you terminate from the company.

 It is important to take 20 days' vacation for those who has been working a full year, due to the regulation from Swedish migration board.

+For those who migrate from Altius to Orientalent, the Earned days will be automatically transferred to Remaining days.

 ## In practice

 The counting vacations period is from April 1st to March 31st next year.

-You can treat the vacation as earning 25/12 days per month.
-And vacation days can be borrowed in advanced if they are not earned yet.

-Assuming this year is 2022, and now we are in July.
+Assuming this year is 2022, and now we are in the end of July.

+* Harry starts his employment in May 2022, and so he has earned **(25/12) x 3** days in this period, and he can borrow 25 Advance days.
-* Sam starts his employment in February 2022, so he has saved **(25/12) x 2** earned days from "last year", and has earned **(25/12) x 4** days "this year".
+* Sam starts his employment in February 2022, so he has **(25/12) x 2** remaining days from last period, and has earned **(25/12) x 4** days this period, and he can borrow 25 Advance days.
-* Lucy starts her employment in October 2021, and she has taken 11 days vacations already, so she has saved **(25/12) x 6 - 11** earned days from "last year", and has earned **(25/12) x 4** days "this year".
+* Lucy starts her employment in October 2021, so she has **(25/12) x 6** remaining days from last period, and has earned **(25/12) x 4** days this period, and she can borrow 25 Advance days.
+Since she has taken 11 vacations during June, her remaining days are updated to **(25/12) x 6 - 11** days.
-* Tom starts his employment in June 2021, and he has taken 22 days vacations already, so he has used all **(25/12) x 10** earned days from "last year", and has earned **(25/12) x (10+4) - 22** days so far.
+* Tom starts his employment in November 2021, and he has **(25/12) x 5** remaining days from last period, and he has earned **(25/12) x 4** days this period, and he can borrow 25 Advance days.
+Since he has taken 15 vacation days in June, he has consumed all remaining days from last period, and 5 Advance days, his Advance days is now 20 days left.
-* Harry starts his employment December 2021, and he has taken 20 vacations already, among which, **(25/12) x 8** are earned and **20 - (25/12) x 8** days are "borrowed" in advanced.

-When taking earned vacation days, the payment will be higher than normal working days.
-When taking borrowed vacation days, the payment will be the same as normal working days.

-* Earned days: You will earn 25/12 days per month, i.e. 25 days per year.
-* Saved days: They are the earned days from former years, and you can save up to 5 days per year.
-* Borrowed days: The vacation days you haven't earned yet, but can still take the vacations as borrowed days in advance.